Study Looks at how Group Practices Handle Continuing Medical Education

 The center is the not-for-profit research arm of Medical Group Management Association, the Englewood, Colo., membership association representing more than 11,000 medical group practices.

-The principal investigator reported to the Robert Wood Johnson Foundation (RWJF) that the low number of survey participants prevented the researchers from "drawing any statistically significant conclusions."
+The principal investigator reported to RWJF that the low number of survey participants prevented the researchers from "drawing any statistically significant conclusions."
 But in his report to RWJF, he noted "indicators and trends" that could be derived from the survey results:

-- Almost half of all responding practices (47 percent) do not have a written policy regarding continuing medical education, which suggests that it is generally not part of a group's organizational strategy.
+- Almost half of all responding practices (47%) do not have a written policy regarding continuing medical education, which suggests that it is generally not part of a group's organizational strategy.

 - Regardless of group characteristics, the role of continuing medical education is not well defined, applied in an organized way, or used to meet the organization's financial or strategic goals.